 Mobile Device Management (MDM)

-MDM is usually the first port of call for BYOD security.
+Mobile Device Management (MDM) is usually the first port of call for BYOD security.
 But, remember that BYOD is an ownership model.
 MDM – and Mobile Application Management (MAM) – are simply types of software companies can buy and use to help secure BYOD.
 Organizations can easily implement a 3rd party MDM system.
-It an do things like remotely wipe all the data from the phone and locate the phone if it has gone missing.
+It can do things like remotely wipe all the data from the phone and locate the phone if it has gone missing.
 MDM is also great at data segregation.
 Sharing work and personal contacts in the same address book, for example, creates a high risk of data leakage.
 It is lamentably easy to incorrectly select a personal contact as a recipient and accidentally post sensitive company information.
 Bear in mind that MDM works best in conjunction with Network Access Control (NAC) software (see Next Gen Network Access Control (NAC) below.)

 Enterprise Mobility Management (EMM)